-• Estimation of Useful Lives of Property, Plant and Equipment
+Estimation of Useful Lives of Property, Plant and Equipment Useful lives of property, plant and equipment are estimated.

 Useful lives of property, plant and equipment are estimated based on the period over which these assets are expected to be available for use.
 Such estimation is based on a collective assessment of industry practice, internal technical evaluation and experience with similar assets.
 The estimated useful life of each asset is reviewed periodically and updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the asset.
 It is possible, however, that future results of operations could be materially affected by changes in the amounts and timing of recorded expenses brought about by changes in the factors mentioned above.
 Any reduction in the estimated useful lives of property, plant and equipment would increase the Group's recorded operating expenses and decrease on the related asset accounts.